harlanhaskins/Run-Length/README.md

 # See N Say

-An implementation of 'see-n-say' in Haskell.
+An implementation of run-length encoding in Haskell.

 `express` will turn input like `1221` into `one one. two twos. one one.`